 1. Prevention Is the Best Medicine

 When it comes to removing pet hair from your couch, prevention will be the most effective.
 This includes brushing your pet regularly and taking them to a groomer if necessary.
-Different pets will need to be groomed more than others.
+Some pets will need to be groomed more than others.
 If your pet is leaving massive amounts of hair around the house, then they may need to be groomed more.

 Some pets will need to be groomed more during specific periods.
 Most dogs and cats go through a shedding season when they will lose more hair than they would at other times.
 During these periods, it is essential to brush them more than you would otherwise.

 Be sure you’re grooming your pet correctly as well.
-Some types of fur or hair need a slick brush, while others need a shedding brush.
+Some types of fur or hair need a slicker brush, while others need a shedding brush.
 Be sure to check specific grooming information aimed at your pet’s breed.

 2. Use a Vacuum